 However, this is an issue that, typically, can be easily managed.

-Hip pain while e-cycling – common causes
+Hip pain while riding an e-bike – common causes

 The piriformis is the muscle that helps rotate or open one’s leg outwards.
 Since cyclists do not need to use this muscle while cycling (rather, your hips stay in a fixed position while completing a cyclical rotation), the piriformis is at risk of becoming weaker.

 This causes your hip rotator muscles to tighten, thus leading to pain in your deep glute area.
 Additionally, if this specific muscle becomes overworked or stressed, it can put pressure on the sciatic nerve (source).
 Pressure on the sciatic nerve can result in leg and hip pain and can potentially lead to sciatica.

 Inactivity within the hip rotator muscles can lead to decreased flexibility and range of motion.
 The hip flexors, specifically iliopsoas (where the top of the thigh meets with the front of the pelvis and glutes) are also affected in cyclists (source).